bekk/bekk-christmas/post/elm/wip-destructiuring-in-let-in.md

                 Colors.Blue80

             Warn ->
-                Colors.Yellow80 )
+                Colors.Yellow80
 in
 ...
 ```

 Scenarios like this, where multiple values are based on the same condition, are where I use this kind of destructuring the most.
 Other than reducing duplicated code, one great thing about this pattern is that one can easily see what values are "connected" and that will change under the same conditions.
 Pretty neat, huh?

-P.S: The dog has nothing to do with the article.
+P.S.
+The dog has nothing to do with the article.
 It's just here for cuteness 🐶